AiKanSya/ToyBox/LEARNINGBOX/CPI/☼ UNIT 5 - Modeling Processes/♠ 1 - Modeling Integration Flows in an Overview.md

 ### INTEGRATION FLOW DESIGN GUIDELINES OVERVIEW

-Les développeurs d'intégration doivent s'assurer que les flux d'intégration sont conçus de manière robuste pour protéger les processus métier critiques de leur entreprise.
-Comme chaque cas d’utilisation peut être unique, il existe autant de modèles de flux d’intégration que de cas d’utilisation.
-SAP fournit des solutions pour les exigences récurrentes via les directives de conception de flux d'intégration, qui sont bien documentées et mises en œuvre.
-Ces exemples de flux d’intégration peuvent être testés directement.
+Les développeurs d'intégration doivent s'assurer que les `integration flows` sont conçus de manière `robuste` pour protéger les `company's mission-critical business processes` (processus métier critiques de leur entreprise).
+Comme chaque cas d’utilisation peut être unique, il existe autant de `integration flow models` que de cas d’utilisation.
+SAP fournit des solutions pour les exigences récurrentes via les `Integration Flow Design Guidelines` (directives de conception de `integration flows`), qui sont bien documentées et mises en œuvre.
+Ces exemples de `integration flows` peuvent être testés directement.

 ### THIS SECTION PROVIDES GUIDELINES FOR INTEGRATION DEVELOPERS COVERING THE FOLLOWING THRE MAIN ASPECTS:

-- Apprenez les bases.
+- Learn the `Basics`.

-- Lignes directrices pour concevoir des flux d’intégration de niveau entreprise.
+- Guidelines to `Design Enterprise-Grade Integration Flows`.

-- Lignes directrices pour mettre en œuvre des modèles d’intégration spécifiques.
+- Guidelines to ` Implement Specific Integration Patterns`.

 ### THE INTEGRATION FLOWS ARE DESIGNED TO MEET THE FOLLOWING REQUIREMENTS:

-- Une ligne directrice ou un modèle spécifique est au centre de chaque flux d’intégration, ce qui vous permet de comprendre facilement le sujet.
+- Une ligne directrice ou un `pattern` spécifique est qu'il est au centre de chaque `integration flows`, ce qui vous permet de comprendre facilement le sujet.

-- Vous pouvez facilement déployer et exécuter chaque flux d'intégration avec un minimum d'effort, ce qui vous permet de tester chaque ligne directrice ou modèle par vous-même.
+- Vous pouvez facilement déployer et exécuter chaque `integration flows` avec un minimum d'effort, ce qui vous permet de tester chaque ligne directrice ou `pattern` par vous-même.

-- Chaque flux d'intégration de référence peut servir de base au développement de scénarios plus complexes.
+- Chaque `integration flows` de référence peut servir de base au développement de scénarios plus complexes.

 ### IMPLEMENT THE SAMPLE PACKAGES

-Les trois derniers exercices vous ont appris à implémenter et à utiliser un exemple de flux d'intégration du package « Apprendre les bases ».
+Les trois derniers exercices vous ont appris à implémenter et à utiliser un exemple de `integration flows` du package « Apprendre les bases ».

 ### LEARN THE BASICS

 Ici, les sujets suivants sont abordés sur la base d'exemples d'implémentation :

-- Commencez votre parcours de conception de flux d’intégration en vous familiarisant avec un ensemble de trois flux d’intégration simples qui démontrent les fonctionnalités de base du traitement des messages.
-Ces flux gagnent progressivement en complexité.
+- Start your integration flow design journey by getting familiar with a set of three simple integration flows that demonstrate the `basic features of message processing`.
+These flows progressively increase in complexity.

-- Découvrez comment accéder (et définir) les en-têtes et les propriétés.
+- Learn how to `access (and set) headers and properties`.

-  Apprenez à concevoir des scénarios d'intégration avec un flux d'intégration pour une communication de flux d'intégration.
+- Learn how to `design integration scenarios` with `integration flow` to integration `flow communication`.

-- Découvrez comment configurer les adaptateurs.
+- Learn how to `configure adapters`.

-- Découvrez comment transporter le contenu d’intégration d’une source vers un locataire cible.
+- Learn how to `transport integration content` from a `source` to a `target` tenant.

-- Découvrez comment implémenter différents scénarios pour découpler le traitement de l'expéditeur et du flux d'intégration.
+- Learn how to `implement different scenarios` to decouple `sender` and `integration flow` processing.

-- Découvrez comment récupérer uniquement les données delta du système source en utilisant la date actuelle ou la dernière date de la charge utile.
+- Learn how to `retrieve only delta data` from the `source system` using the current date or the latest date in the `payload`.

-- Découvrez comment gérer les exceptions avec un sous-processus d'exception.
+- Learn how to `handle exceptions` with an `exception subprocess`.

-- Découvrez comment utiliser l'application de surveillance pour analyser le comportement d'un flux d'intégration au moment de l'exécution.
+- Learn how to `use the monitor application` to `analyze the behavior` of an `integration flow` at `runtime`.

-- Découvrez comment modifier le contenu pour utiliser différentes étapes du flux d'intégration (par exemple, le modificateur de contenu ou l'enrichisseur de contenu) pour modifier le contenu du message :
+- Learn how to `modify content` to use different `integration flow steps` (for example, the content modifier or the content enricher) to modify the message content:

-  - Découvrez comment convertir des données d'une source vers un format cible.
+  - Learn how to `convert data` from a source into a `target format`.

-  - Apprenez à encoder et décoder du contenu.
+  - Learn how to `encode and decode content`.

-  - Découvrez comment gérer les mappages de messages.
+  - Learn how to `handle message mappings`.

-- Découvrez comment utiliser les étapes qui stockent le message dans la base de données des locataires.
+- Learn how to `use steps that store the message on the tenant database`.

-- Apprenez à transférer des fichiers.
+- Learn how to `transfer files`.

 ### GUIDELINES TO DESIGN ENTERPRISE-GRADE INTEGRATION FLOWS

 Ici, les sujets suivants sont abordés sur la base d'exemples d'implémentation :

-- Apprenez à concevoir avec une haute disponibilité.
+- Learn to design with `high availability`.

-- Apprenez à concevoir avec résilience.
+- Learn to design with `resilience`.

-- Apprenez à gérer des ressources limitées.
+- Learn to deal with `limited resources`.

-- Apprenez à concevoir un accouplement lâche.
+- Learn to design `loose coupling`.

-- Apprenez à gérer les échecs avec élégance.
+- Learn to handle `failures gracefully`.

-- Apprenez à concevoir la lisibilité des flux.
+- Learn to design `flows readability`.

-- Apprenez à utiliser le contenu d'intégration préemballé.
+- Learn to use `prepackaged integration content`.

 ### GUIDELINES TO IMPLEMENT SPECIFIC INTEGRATION PATTERNS

 Sur la base d'exemples d'implémentation, les sujets suivants sont abordés ici :

-- Apprenez à implémenter et à utiliser un modèle d'agrégateur.
+- Learn to implement and use `anAggregator pattern`.

-- Apprenez à implémenter et à utiliser un modèle de processeur de message composé.
+- Learn to implement and use a `Composed Message Processor pattern`.

-- Apprenez à implémenter et à utiliser un modèle de routage basé sur le contenu.
+- Learn to implement and use a `Content based routing pattern`.

-- Apprenez à implémenter et à utiliser un modèle Content Enricher.
+- Learn to implement and use a `Content Enricher pattern`.

-- Apprenez à implémenter et à utiliser un modèle de filtre de contenu.
+- Learn to implement and use a `Content Filter pattern`.

-- Apprenez à implémenter et à utiliser un modèle de filtre de messages.
+- Learn to implement and use a `Message Filter pattern`.

-- Apprenez à implémenter et à utiliser un modèle de liste de destinataires.
+- Learn to implement and use a `Recipient List pattern`.

-- Apprenez à implémenter et à utiliser un modèle Resequencer.
+- Learn to implement and use a `Resequencer pattern`.

-- Apprenez à mettre en œuvre et à utiliser un modèle Scatter-Gather.
+- Learn to implement and use a `Scatter-Gather pattern`.

-- Apprenez à implémenter et à utiliser un modèle Splitter.
+- Learn to implement and use a `Splitter pattern`.

-- Apprenez à mettre en œuvre et à utiliser un modèle de qualité de service.
+- Learn to implement and use a `Quality of Service pattern`.

 ### INTEGRATION DESIGN GUIDELINES CHECK

-Dans le flux d'intégration, vous pouvez désormais exécuter des vérifications des directives dans votre flux d'intégration avec une vue d'analyse ou un rapport des composants violés.
+Dans le `integration flows`, vous pouvez désormais exécuter des `Execute Guidelines checks` (vérifications des directives) dans votre `integration flows` avec une vue d'analyse ou un `Report` des `violated components`.

 ![](./RESSOURCES/CLD900_U5_L1_01.png)